Eligibility and Selection of Residents: Policy and Procedures

-Qualified applicants are invited for a two-day visit to the Psychiatry Residency.
-Applicants who are invited for an interview will be informed, in writing or by electronic means (residency’s recruitment website), of the terms, conditions, and benefits of their appointment, including financial support; vacations; family, sick, and other leaves of absence; professional liability, hospitalization, health, disability and other insurance provided for the residents and their families; and the conditions under which UWHC provides call rooms, meals, laundry services, or their equivalents.
+Qualified applicants are invited for a two-day visit to the Psychiatry Residency (to be determined if 2022-2023 will be held virtually or in person).
+Applicants who are invited for an interview will be informed, in writing or by electronic means (residency’s recruitment website), of the terms, conditions, and benefits of their appointment, including financial support; vacations; sick, and other leaves of absence; professional liability, hospitalization, health, disability and other insurance provided for the residents and their families; and the conditions under which UWHC provides call rooms, meals, laundry services, or their equivalents.

 Review of Candidates

 The Residency Selection Committee (RSC) meets approximately weekly during the recruitment season to review each candidate.
-The RSC consists of the PD, the APD, the 2-3 Chief Residents and the PC.
-One or two additional residents are also invited to join the committee.
-The Department Chair and Vice Chair for Education (if different from the PD) serve as ad hoc members of the RSC.
+The RSC consists of the Program Director (PD), the Associate Program Directors (APDs), the 2-3 Chief Residents, Program Manager (PM), and the Program Coordinator (PC).
+Two or three additional residents are also invited to join the committee.
+The Department Chair and Vice Chair for Education serve as ad hoc members of the RSC.
 The RSC is directly accountable to the Program Evaluation Committee (PEC).

 The RSC carefully vets each candidate and reviews: her or his academic record in medical school and beforehand; extracurricular activities, including involvement in the community; participation in research; personal statement; letters of recommendation; and formal evaluations by the faculty and residents who interviewed the candidate.

 The RSC assigns a preliminary quartile rank to each candidate, roughly corresponding to the following actions:

 (1) actively pursue this candidate and rank the candidate at top of the NRMP list,